History of England: Henry VII

+The Tudor period coincides with the dynasty of the House of Tudor in England that began with the reign of Henry VII.
+Henry engaged in a number of administrative, economic and diplomatic initiatives.
+He paid very close attention to detail and, instead of spending lavishly, concentrated on raising new revenues.
+Henry was successful in restoring power and stability to the nation's monarchy following the civil war.
+His supportive policy toward England's wool industry and his standoff with the Low Countries had long-lasting benefit to the economy of England.
+He restored the nation's finances and strengthened its judicial system.
+The Renaissance reached England through Italian courtiers, who reintroduced artistic, educational and scholarly debate from classical antiquity.
+England began to develop naval skills, and exploration intensified in the Age of Discovery.

 With Henry VII's accession to the throne in 1485, the Wars of the Roses came to an end, and Tudors would continue to rule England for 118 years.
 Traditionally, the Battle of Bosworth Field is considered to mark the end of the Middle Ages in England, although Henry did not introduce any new concept of monarchy, and for most of his reign his hold on power was tenuous.
 He claimed the throne by conquest and God's judgement in battle.
-Parliament quickly recognized him as king, but the Yorkists were far from defeated.
+Parliament quickly recognised him as king, but the Yorkists were far from defeated.
 Nonetheless, he married Edward IV's eldest daughter Elizabeth in January 1486, thereby uniting the houses of York and Lancaster.

 Most of the European rulers did not believe Henry would survive long, and were thus willing to shelter claimants against him.
 The first plot against him was the Stafford and Lovell rebellion of 1486, which presented no serious threat.
 But Richard III's nephew John de la Pole, Earl of Lincoln, hatched another attempt the following year.
 Using a peasant boy named Lambert Simnel, who posed as Edward, Earl of Warwick (the real Warwick was locked up in the Tower of London), he led an army of 2,000 German mercenaries paid for by Margaret of Burgundy into England.
 They were defeated and de la Pole was killed at the difficult Battle of Stoke, where the loyalty of some of the royal troops to Henry was questionable.
 The king, realizing that Simnel was a dupe, employed him in the royal kitchen.